Scoopit/scoop-demo-server/README.md

 ```

 When running the produced backend binary you need to set the `APP_STATIC_HTML` environment variable to tell the backend
 to server frontend files.
+Note that is this done automatically in the provided `Dockerfile`

-Alternatively you can use the provided Dockerfile:
+Alternatively you can use the provided `Dockerfile`:
 ```shell
 # build the image
 docker build -t scoop-demo-server .